CIGIE Fellows Program

 Host OIG Program Liaison:

-- Receive each qualified nominee’s statements of interest, resume, and supporting documentation from the FP Office.
+- Receive each qualified nominee’s statements of interest, resume, and supporting documentation from the CFP Management Team.

-- Review, rank, and submit a certificate of selectees to the FP Office for each interagency assignment.
+- Review, rank, and submit a certificate of selectees to the CFP Management Team for each assignment.

 - Coordinate with each nominee’s Home OIG Program Liaison to set up interviews when required.

-- Notify the FP Office of scheduled interviews and meeting dates.
+- Notify the CFP Management Team of scheduled interviews and meeting dates.

 - Coordinate with Host OIG Program Liaison to finalize MOUs for finalized accepted offers.

-If you need further assistance matching a nominee to a fellowship, please contact the CFP Program Management.
+If you need further assistance matching a nominee to a fellowship, please contact the CFP Program Management at firstname.lastname@example.org.

 Latest News and Updates